rulewis/journey-optimizer.en/help/using/get-started.md

 ## Architecture

-Understand the basic architecture of Adobe Journey Optimizer, the points of integration, and the relationship of Journey Optimizer with other Adobe applications.
+Understand the basic architecture of [!DNL Adobe Journey Optimizer], the points of integration, and the relationship of [!DNL Journey Optimizer] with other Adobe applications.

 >[!VIDEO](https://video.tv.adobe.com/v/334205?quality=12)